Kirikllz909/ToDoList/README.md

 ### Start project

-To run app you should go to the folder and run comman `npm start`
+To run app you should go to the folder and run command `npm start`

 Example:
 ```